Warm Spinach Salad

 Step two

 Heat a sauté pan on medium heat.
-Place the bacon in the pan and sauté 4 minutes on each side or until the bacon has finished cooking.
+Place the bacon in the pan and sauté 4 minutes on each side or until the bacon has finished cooking and has a nice crisp to it.
 I find it takes around 8 minutes.

 Step three

-Lay the bacon on some paper towels and blot the grease off of the slices.
+Lay the bacon on paper towels and blot the grease off the slices.
+(A)

 Step four